-1. You don’t need a wastegate.
+1. You don’t need an external wastegate.

 2. The more powerful the engine, the bigger wastegate I need.

-3. Wastegates don’t operate in high temperatures.
+3. External Wastegates don’t operate in high temperatures.

-4. Wastegates are responsible for turbo flutter.
+4. External Wastegates are responsible for turbo flutter.

 The sound of turbo flutter, or compressor surge, is sometimes referred to as ‘wastegate chatter’ – but this noise has nothing to do with the wastegate.
-Compressor surge, as the name suggests, occurs on the compressor side of the turbocharger, where outside air is drawn in and compressed for the engine to consume.
-A wastegate is used on the turbine side, where exhaust gasses are used to spin the turbine wheel to operate the compressor.
+As the name suggests, compressor surge occurs on the compressor side of the turbocharger – outside air is drawn in and compressed for the engine to consume and used on the turbine side, where exhaust gasses spin the turbine wheel to operate the compressor.